This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 If you’ve ever heard of people talking up and down about the wonders of Wagyu beef, you may have wondered what the difference is!
 It’s all in the kind of cow.
 “Wagyu” literally refers to Japanese cattle, because that’s what it is- beef from specific Japanese breeds of cattle.

-- Wagyu ribeye steak – I recommend Japanese wagyu, but you can also use American-raised or Australian-raised wagyu beef
+- Wagyu ribeye steak – I recommend Japanese wagyu ribeye, but you can also use American wagyu ribeye or Australian-raised wagyu beef (I used 16 ounces of Japanese wagyu ribeye steak)

 - Coarse sea salt